calroc/Thun/docs/sphinx_docs/notebooks/Derivatives_of_Regular_Expressions.rst

         r, s = nully(R[1]), nully(R[2])
         return r & s if tag in {AND, CONS} else r | s

-No “Compaction”
+No "Compaction"
 ~~~~~~~~~~~~~~~

-This is the straightforward version with no “compaction”.
+This is the straightforward version with no "compaction".
 It works fine,
 but does waaaay too much work because the expressions grow each
 derivation.